ScavengerHunt-SeniorDesign/Scavenger_Hunt/Gameplay Instructions.md

 picking up bonus item from chest : move cursor over puzzle piece and click

+## Saving and Continuing

+Game progress is saved periodically and after actions such as picking up an item and accessing the pause screen.
+You may return back to an unfinished game by pressing "Continue" via the main menu.

 ## Objectives of the Game

 Your goal is to find all the items listed at the bottom of the screen in your item bar.
 When you pick up an item it